I.D. Guide

 • If you don't have a birth certificate, you'll likely need to apply for one before submitting your name change application.

 • If any supporting documents are not in English or French, you must provide a translation.
-See page 13 for translator requirements.

 Request for non-publication